algbio/metaflow/README.md

 ## 5.2 LGF Format

-**Read this section if you are writing your own script to convert read alignments into the LGF format needed as input for *MetaFlow* (for example if you are using a different aligner than BLAST).**
+**Read this section if you are writing your own script to convert read alignments into the LGF format needed as input for *MetaFlow* (for example if you are using a different aligner than BLAST).** See also [LGF format](http://lemon.cs.elte.hu/pub/doc/latest/a00002.html) in the LEMON documentation.

 The file format is the following one (\t is the TAB character):